-In this section, you’ll showcase all the awards and honors you’ve received related to your work.
+In this section, you’ll showcase the awards and honors you’ve received related to your work.
 As is the case with the other sections of your academic CV, you should list these awards and honors in reverse chronological order.

-- Name of the grant.
+- the name of the award.

-In this section, you’ll include information about the licenses, certifications, or accreditations you’ve received.
+In this section, you’ll include information about any licenses, certifications, or accreditations you’ve received.
 For each of these, you’ll list:

 Languages and other skills